Docs · Concepts

 The template you picked, customized inline

 Each template is a linear list of {kind, ...fields, days} steps.
-The kinds are email, linkedin_connect, linkedin_message, ai_dial, and wait.
-The first four map to Mira, Eli, and Vance, the wait is a pure cooldown.
+The kinds are email, linkedin_connect, linkedin_message, and wait.
+The first three map to Mira and Eli, the wait is a pure cooldown.

 How a template becomes a running flow